basho/merge_index/README.md

 * `merge_index:info(Pid, Index, Field, Term)` - Get an *estimate* of how many results exist for a given term.
 This is an estimate because, for performance reasons, the system does not factor tombstones into the result.
-In addition, due to how bloom filtures and signatures are used, results may be miscounted.
+In addition, due to how bloom filters and signatures are used, results may be miscounted.
 This is mainly meant to be used as a way to optimize query planning, not for reliable counts.